So you’re thinking about selling your home without an agent and want to know what the FSBO success rate in NYC is.

 Assuming you understand the top three reasons why NYC FSBO sellers fail and have had professional photographs taken, selected a reasonable listing price and maintained your confidence in spite of any broker solicitation, then the FSBO success rate should be 100% of that of a traditional for sale by agent listing.

-Why are FSBO success rates so low in New York City?
+So why are FSBO success rates so low in New York City?

 FSBO success rates for people who attempt the traditional for sale by owner route are low primarily because they lose confidence and lack basic knowledge about the home sale process in NYC.